 Historical Marker Program

 Historical markers and designations are tools you can use to interpret, promote and protect historic and cultural resources that are worthy of preservation.
 Through the designation process, properties important to Bosque County can be evaluated using established criteria and, if appropriate, marked for the education and enjoyment of citizens and visitors alike.
-The State of Texas has one of the most active and successful historical marker programs in the country; it includes both subject markers, which are solely educational in nature, and Recorded Texas Historic Landmark markers, which convey a legal designation for historic structures and buildings.
+The State of Texas has one of the most active and successful historical marker programs in the country.
+This includes Subject markers, which are solely educational in nature, Historic Texas Cemetery markers for previously state-designated historic cemeteries, and Recorded Texas Historic Landmark markers, which convey a legal designation for historic structures and buildings.

 The following documents are in PDF format and will open in a new window: